 As we have all seen, many of the common area fences have been in disrepair and not built with consistency in look, materials, color, etc. Additionally, many of the originally-constructed pillars are leaning dangerously.
 The fencing issue has been a problem for a long time and unfortunately is not going to go away without action and must be addressed as soon as possible.
 In February of 2017, a committee of residents was formed to assist the board in surveying homeowners with common-area fences, coming up with recommendations for materials and meeting with vendors.
 The committee made their recommendation in January 2018.

 The next step will be to explore funding options.
-Once all the finances have been worked out, the Board will be conducting a special meeting to share all of the information.
-We are anticipating an early 2019timeframe for this meeting.
+Once all the finances have been worked out, the Board will either be conducting a special meeting to share all of the information or share via The Scoop, website, or other media.
+We are anticipating an early 2019 timeframe for one of these options.

 If it is determined that a Special Assessment and/or financing is necessary to complete the project, a vote of the Members will be required.
 We hope to have the vote in February/March at a final Special Meeting.
 Additionally, the board, committee members and neighbors will be going door to door to answer questions and collecting absentee ballots for your convenience if you cannot attend the meeting.
 If approved, we hope to start installation late Spring.